Mon 12 Feb 1776

 Have you known a Canal made where there has been such a Number of Mills?

-The River Nene was made Navigable, under his Management and Inspection - a great many Mills between Northampton and Thrapston - form Northampton to Poth 50 Miles - I live in London - Knows a great deal about fulling & Cloathing Mills - was brought up in the Cloathing Trade - Never was at Stroudwater but 3 times - The Mills from Northampton & Poth believe are all undershop - Understand art of Gauging.
+The River Nene was made Navigable, under his Management and Inspection - a great many Mills between Northampton and Thrapston - from Northampton to Poth 50 Miles - I live in London - Knows a great deal about fulling & Cloathing Mills - was brought up in the Cloathing Trade - Never was at Stroudwater but 3 times - The Mills from Northampton & Poth believe are all undershot - Understand art of Gauging.

 How many Cubical Feet in a Ton of Water?